simpleweb/romulus-cli/docs/commands.md

 romulus screen Home
 ```

-This will generate two files:
+This will generate this file:

 - `App/Screens/Home/index.tsx`

-You should then import this screen into `App/Screens/index.ts` so it can be easily
+You should then import this screen into `App/Screens/index.ts` so it can be
-added to the router.
+easily added to the router.

 ```js
 import React from "react";